-During the 2016-2017 year, technical non-compliances occurred for bacteriological compliance.
+During the 2019-2020 year no bacteriological non-compliance were recorded.
 A review of sampling schedules, and enhanced use of our Water Outlook compliance software, will help to ensure that sufficient numbers of samples are taken for all supplies, at the required intervals in the future.

 Protozoal compliance is more difficult to achieve.
 Council has invested significant amounts of money in recent years to upgrade its water supplies to enable them to achieve compliance.
-In general, this has involved the installation and commissioning of UV disinfection units.
+In general, this has involved the installation and commissioning of additional UV disinfection units.
 These use ultraviolet light to destroy harmful pathogens, including protozoa.
 The monitoring required to demonstrate that UV units are operating effectively are strict, but Council is focused on reaching compliance through sound operation of its plants and regular analysis of Water Outlook reports.